SDXorg/pysd/docs/command_line_usage.rst

 Note that the a single string must be passed after the *-r/return_columns* argument, containing the names of the variables separated by commas.

-Sometimes, variable names have special characteres, such as commas, which can happen when trying to return a variable with subscripts.
+Sometimes, variable names have special characters, such as commas, which can happen when trying to return a variable with subscripts.
 In this case we can save a *.txt* file with one variable name per row and use it as an argument:

 .. code-block:: text